I’m Rob Flickenger.

 And with the rise of social networks and global commercial networking capacity, connecting more people to the Internet seemed like an inevitability of neutral-to-possibly-dubious moral standing.

 It turned out a random hacker I knew had helped start a bioinformatics company.
 They needed more hands.
 Unfortunately I had hated biology in school.
-It always struck me as the squishy science of giving names to things.
+It always struck me as the squishy science for taxonomy nerds.
 But that was before humans had sequenced the human genome and invented computational biology, and before they built the computing infrastructure capable of processing every whole human genome on the planet.

 The same infrastructure I had spent decades learning how to hack.